 Yep, that wide-eyed wonder turns into the DEVIL CAT with claws out ambushing ankles and launching from hidden spots.
-When Seren was a baby (gosh, that was 21 years ago!) she used my legs as move-able scratching posts.
-Now Karma-Kat does the same thing, Ouch!
+Sorry to tell you, but kitten play aggression is normal feline behavior.
+Karma-Kat as a kitten used my legs as move-able scratching posts.
+Now Trinity-Kitten does the same thing, Ouch!

 KITTEN PLAY AGGRESSION